orangejuiceplz/orangejuiceplz/README.md

 I'm [orangejuiceplz](https://the-bar-juiceandco-9013117d.koyeb.app/), an **open source developer** and maintainer of a few projects from the United States.
 I am very interested in **cybersecurity** along with creating useful software.
 I  enjoy working on **C++**, **Java**, **LUA**, and now **Python** based projects which are my top languages.

 ### And I know, there is another person named orangejuiceplz.
 >Yes we've spoken, and she's really sweet!
 However, she's not me.
+We actually collab on stuff a lot so...

+>yes yes, thats me!!! i'm the one he's refering to. hi guys!!!

+>Thats her for you.